davidgiven/fluxengine/doc/using.md

 common workflow is to read a disk to a flux file, and then reread from the flux file while changing the decoder options, to save disk wear.
 It's also much faster.

+### Connecting it up

+To use, simply plug your FluxEngine into your computer and run the client.
+If a single device is plugged in, it will be automatically detected and used.

+If _more_ than one device is plugged in, you need to specify which one to use with the `--device` parameter, which takes the device serial number as a parameter.
+You can find out the serial numbers by running the command without the `--device` parameter, and if more than one device is attached they will be listed.
+The serial number is also shown whenever a connection is made.

+You _can_ work with more than one FluxEngine at the same time, using different invocations of the client; but be careful of USB bandwidth.
+If the devices are connected via the same hub, the bandwidth will be shared.

 ### Source and destination specifiers

 When reading from or writing _flux_ (either from or to a real disk, or a flux